-Components Weighting Paper 1 The history and culture of Pakistan 1 hour 30 minutes 50% Section A (25 marks) - candidates answer one compulsory q four parts: (a), (b), (c), and (d), which are linked by a common are source-based questions using historical sources, either te Candidates use and interpret each source in answering the q Section B (50 marks) - candidates answer two questions fro m a choice of four .
-Each question has three parts: • one part testing knowledge (4 marks) A factual answer of no more than one short paragraph is required. one part testing knowledge and understanding includes s appropriate information (7 marks) selecting relevant and Answers require at least two paragraphs of writing. one part testing knowledge, understanding and analytical (14 marks) l and evaluative ability This includes the ability to synthesise information, the ap relevant examples and the ability to compare and contras answered in an essay, in continuous prose of approximate not in note form. t.
+Components Weighting Paper 1 The history and culture of Pakistan 1 hour 30 minutes 50% Section A (25 marks) - candidates answer one compulsory four parts: (a), (b), (c), and (d), which are linked by a common are source-based questions using historical sources, either Candidates use and interpret each source in answering the n theme.
+Parts (a) and (b) text or pictures/graphic.
+Section B (50 marks) - candidates answer two questions fr rom a choice of four .
+Each question has three parts: one part testing knowledge (4 marks) A factual answer of no more than one short paragraph i is required. one part testing knowledge and understanding includes appropriate information (7 marks) s selecting relevant and Answers require at least two paragraphs of writing. one part testing knowledge, understanding and analytic (14 marks) cal and evaluative ability This includes the ability to synthesise information, the appreciate the ability to compare and contra- answered in an essay, in continuous prose of approximation in note form. ast.
 This question should be Total 75 marks.
-Externally assessed. and: Paper 2 The environment of Pakistan 1 hour 30 minutes 50% Candidates answer three questions (25 marks each) from a c choice of five .
-Each question: • consists of four separate parts: (a), (b), (c) and (d); each pa one or more sub-parts art may be divided into • requires the ability to interpret and analyse resources in the diagrams, graphs, maps, photographs, tables and written question specifically assesses analysis skills. requires the evaluation of information.
-Total 75 marks.
+Externally assessed. and: Paper 2 The environment of Pakistan 1 hour 30 minutes 50% Candidates answer three questions (25 marks each) from a a choice of five .
+Each question: • consists of four separate parts: (a), (b), (c) and (d); each or more sub-parts part may be divided into one • requires the ability to interpret and analyse resources in diagrams, graphs, maps, photographs, tables and writt question specifically assesses analysis skills. requires the evaluation of information.
+Total 75 marka.
+Externally appagad Total 75 marks.
 Externally assessed.